 Warning: – When spinning wheels or chains, be careful of splashes to the eyes.

 Step 2: Wipe out the dirt using your dry rags then brush off the “hidden” grime with the bristle brush or toothbrush.
-You want to use a number of different sized brushes to reach areas between center rollers and side plates of the chain.
-You will be able to notice the rust more clearly once the dirt has been removed.
+You want to use a number of different sized brushes to reach areas between center rollers and side plates of the

 How to Remove Rust from Bike Frame